Read more about

 Nicaragua is located in Central America, sharing a border with Honduras and Costa Rica.
 This country consists of an area of 50,193 square miles.
-It has a population size of over 6.1 million, with a racial makeup of 69% Mestizo, 17% White, 9% Black, and 5% Indigenous.
+It has a population of over 6.1 million.
 Many of these individuals live in the country’s cities and urban areas.
 This article takes a look at the most populated cities in Nicaragua.

 Biggest Cities In Nicaragua